-Leke Leke waterfall is located in Bali’s central region, close to Jatiluwih rice fields and the other impressive Bali waterfall NungNung.
-The drive takes approximately 1.5-hours from Kuta or a 1-hour drive from Canggu.
+Leke Leke waterfall is located in the central region of Bali, close to the Jatiluwih rice fields and the other impressive Bali waterfall NungNung.
+The drive takes about 1,5 hours from Kuta or 1 hour from Canggu.
 From Ubud it’s only 45 minutes away, so if you want to explore more of this region, I would suggest you stay in Ubud or a little bit more up north.
 For example at Batak Legacy!

-During the drive up north you will pass beautiful lush green rice fields, local villages and beautiful Balinese temples.
-If you are renting a scooter, you will find this ride very enjoyable and you might even want to stop and take a moment to appreciate the beautiful surroundings.
+During the drive up north you will pass beautiful lush green rice fields, rural and local villages alternated with beautiful Balinese temples.
+If you are renting a moped, you will find this ride very enjoyable and you might even want to stop and take a moment to appreciate the beautiful surroundings.

-The entrance of the waterfall is very easy to find on Google Maps and you will see it from the road.
-There is a small bamboo Bali hut with a sign reading ‘Leke Leke’ where you can park your scooter and walk to the official entrance.
+The waterfall entrance is easy to find on Google Maps, you can see it when you get closer.
+At a bamboo Bali hut with ‘Leke Leke’ on it you can park your moped for free and walk to the official entrance.

 Best time to visit Leke Leke waterfall

-If you want to avoid crowds and have the best light to take photos you should arrive before 12PM.
-But always check the weather forecast before you make your way to a waterfall, as the steps can get slippery very quickly which makes the walk back a bit tricky.
+If you want to avoid the crowds and have the best light to take photos you should arrive before 12PM.
+But always check the weather forecast before you make your way to a waterfall.
+The steps can get slippery very quickly which makes the walk back a bit tricky.